Code4HR/previous-landing/README.md

 This repo and the site codeforvirginiabeach.org uses Twitter Bootstrap and started from their [Carousel jumbotron](http://twitter.github.com/bootstrap/examples/carousel.html) template.
 They are awesome.

 #Issues, Questions, Wana Help?
 We take Pull Requests!
 See http://codeforvirginiabeach.org for getting involved, and http://codeforamerica.org if outside Hampton Roads, Virginia.
 Use github's issues if you see a problem or have a feature request.
-You can contact the maintainer Bret Fisher at bret@fishbrains.com or @BretFisher.
+You can contact the maintainer Bret Fisher at me@bfish.us or @BretFisher.